Small Models Have Emotions, Too!

 So let’s switch to Representational Similarity Analysis.
 RSA doesn’t try to find a rotation between the two spaces.
 It asks a much simpler question: are emotions that are close in English also close in Japanese?

 We compute the pairwise cosine similarity between all 30 emotion vectors in each language — a 30×30 matrix per language.
-Take the upper triangle (45 unique pairs) and correlate the two.
+Take the upper triangle (435 unique pairs) and correlate the two.
 If the geometry matches across languages, that correlation is high.
-The reason this actually works where Procrustes doesn’t, is that we compare 45 pairwise relationships instead of fitting a rotation.
-There’s nothing to overfit.
+The reason this actually works where Procrustes doesn’t, is that we compare 435 pairwise relationships instead of fitting a rotation.
+There is much less room to overfit.

 We see r = 0.864.
 The catch is that the pairwise values aren’t independent.
 We run a permutation test, shuffling the Japanese emotion labels 10,000 times, recomputing RSA each time.
 The null distribution centers around zero and tops out around r ≈ 0.6.
 The real value is way outside it. p < 0.0001, not a single shuffle came close.

-One further test we can do for isometry is to take a look at geodesic distances between the English and Japanese emotions, comparing them to euclidean distances.
-This just gives us confirmation that the representational space is better described on a manifold and not purely linearly.
-We see that here, albeit the geodesic’s strength over euclidean is not statistically significant.
+One further test we can do for isometry is to take a look at geodesic distances between the English and Japanese emotions, comparing them to Euclidean distances.
+This was inspired by Wurgaft et al.’s Manifold Steering Reveals the Shared Geometry of Neural Network Representation and Behavior.
+If emotion vectors live on a curved representational manifold, geodesic distances along that manifold may be a better proxy for the model’s internal geometry than direct Euclidean distances.
+We see some evidence in that direction here, albeit the geodesic’s strength over Euclidean is not statistically significant.

 Manifold